thesse1/webmethods-api-gateway-staging/README.md

 The distinction between {{api_ip}} and {{api_hostname}} enables supporting API Gateway environments which are not (yet) properly represented in DNS.

-> Note: The APITest.json Postman test collections will be executed automatically on the BUILD environment by the deployment pipelines before alias value replacement (but after replacement of placeholders).
+> Note: The API_Test.json Postman test collections will be executed automatically on the BUILD environment by the deployment pipelines before alias value replacement (but after replacement of placeholders).
 So, they will be executed with aliases holding values as they are imported from the repository, i.e., with the values defined on the central DESIGN environment or the local development environment.
 Make sure that these values are set appropriately for the tests to be executed on the BUILD environment.

-The /postman/collections/apitests folder contains API tests folders with APITest.json test collections for the following sample API projects:
+The /postman/collections/apitests folder contains API tests folders with API_Test.json test collections for the following sample API projects:

 ### petstore

 The petstore test collection sends POST, GET and DELETE requests against the SwaggerPetstore API.
 It contains tests validating the response code and the petId returned in the response body.

-> Note: As of 15.06.2021, we have detected a malfunction in the native Petstore API breaking the GET and DELETE requests defined in the APITest.json Postman test collection for Petstore APIs: The GET and DELETE requests will intermittently (ca. 50% of the time) fail to address the pet by id.
-We have therefore manipulated all APITest.json Postman test collections for Petstore APIs skipping the GET and DELETE requests and only running the POST requests.
-The original versions of the test collections are retained as APITest_full_test.json.
+> Note: As of 15.06.2021, we have detected a malfunction in the native Petstore API breaking the GET and DELETE requests defined in the API_Test.json Postman test collection for Petstore APIs: The GET and DELETE requests will intermittently (ca. 50% of the time) fail to address the pet by id.
+We have therefore manipulated all API_Test.json Postman test collections for Petstore APIs skipping the GET and DELETE requests and only running the POST requests.

 ### petstore_basicauth